-ment to environmental sustainability for the organisation shes a pathway that will help transition the City to where everyone is reducing their impact on the o the impacts of climate change.
+Outlines the City of Port Phillip's commitment to environmental sustainability for the organisation and the wider community.
+It establishes a pathway that will help transition the City to a greener, cooler more liveable City where everyone is reducing their impact on the environment and are more resilient to the impacts of climate change.